Ms. Kathleen Minear

 Her hi-fidelity 4D mathematical modeling and simulation software was created to develop the algorithms needed to array widely-spaced antennas.
 Confident in their Self-Controlled large reflector arraying approach, NASA funded a real-time demonstration in 2010 (TxACE).
 It was entirely successful, remaining optimally coherent at a GEO target for the entire program period, 6 months.
 Her array modeling suite was awarded a Corporate Award, a Division Excellence Award and was highlighted in AGI news.

-Arraying solutions for other sensor platforms have also been developed at Sarrays including moving platform ad hoc networks made up of satellites or drones, manpack antennas arrayed for tactical missions and Tetrahedral phased arrays arrayed for EW, ECM and SIGINT missions.
-Advanced signal processing techniques are customized for the various arraying methods.
-They include angle of arrival (AOA) determination, blind signal sorting (BSS), optimization routines, side-lobe ambiguity resolution, side-lobe decorrelation, target detection using ROC analysis.
+At Sarrays, she focused on extending arraying technology to other platforms including moving platform: ad hoc networks made up of satellites or drones, man-portable: antennas arrayed for tactical missions and in 2020, a wideband tetrahedral array system for EW, ECM and SIGINT missions.
+She worked on the development of advanced signal processing techniques to support these arraying technologies including: very high precision, angle of arrival (AOA) determination, blind signal sorting (BSS), optimization routines, side-lobe ambiguity resolution, side-lobe decorrelation, target detection using ROC analysis.

 Before moving to signal processing in 2005, she solved problems for government and commercial customers in the area of advanced image processing and remote sensing working with a wide variety of sensors: radar, IR, LIDAR, multi- and hyperspectral, SAR and visible electro-optical.
 Combining data from these various modalities in order to attain information not seen with the naked eye was of particular interest.